Who is the Holy Spirit Creator who will open our eyes–Elohim?

 Finally, Frances Hunter asked a question in her book, “Are you filled with the Spirit?”
 She implied this is necessary if we are to have a powerful love relationship with the Lord in seeing answers to prayer.
 I now believe it is necessary to even want to pray.
 I knew I was not filled with the Spirit, or I would not feel so dead.
 Certainly, if I was filled with the Spirit, I think I would know it; thus, began my quest to know this Something More.

 For the first time in my life, I searched the Scriptures.
 I came across Acts 1:8 where the resurrected Jesus is about to ascend back to heaven to His Father.
 He tells His disciples, who already knew Him, “. . . you will receive power when the Holy Spirit comes on you, and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth” (emphasis added.)

 I just wanted to be so bad, to feel alive and to get away from feeling like I had to do, but no matter what I prayed or how I prayed nothing seemed to make a difference

 If you enjoyed this excerpt from my book, GOD Who Are You?
 AND Who Am I?
-I invite you to sign up for my free eCourse of the whole book at the link below: LEARN MORE and join into the adventure of your lifetime!
-[Another option is to sign up for my monthly blog . ]
+I invite you to sign up for my free eCourse of the whole book at the link above, or LEARN MORE with the button below.
+Join into the adventure of your lifetime!

-Be sure to pick up your Bonus Booklet here (no email required) This booklet tells the rest of the story: EYES WIDE OPEN
+Be sure to download your EYES WIDE OPEN booklet at this link; It tells the rest of the story: